DEA releases emoji drug decoder - NewsBreak

 DEA releases emoji drug decoder

-BIRMINGHAM, Ala.
-(WIAT) – The Drug Enforcement Administration has released an “emoji drug code” guide the agency said can help provide readers “a better sense of how emojis can be used in conjunction with illegal drug activity.”
-The guide, published in December on the DEA website, “decodes” various emojis, small digital icons frequently used in online and phone messaging.New US COVID cases soar to highest levels on record
+The guide, published in December on the DEA website, “decodes” various emojis, small digital icons frequently used in online and phone messaging.Madison County Nonprofit seeking donations before re-starting apparel programs

-“The Drug Enforcement Administration is aware of drug trafficking organizations using emojis to buy and sell counterfeit pills and other illicit drugs on social media and through e-commerce,” a document accompanying the guide said.
-Among the “decoded” symbols are a snowflake emoji for cocaine, a diamond emoji for meth, and a maple leaf, which the agency said is “universal for drugs.”

-“Emojis, on their own, should not be indicative of illegal activity, but coupled with a change in behavior, change in appearance, or significant loss/increase in income should be a reason to start an important conversation,” the document said.Fauci defends CDC guidelines, says ‘We’re still in the middle of a pandemic’

 Below is the full emoji drug decoder.